poiyomi/PoiyomiDocs/README.md

 #### Package Manager

-This README shows using `yarn` since it's easier to maintain.
+This README shows using `yarn` since it addresses performance issues `npm` is known for.
 However you are free to use your own Package Manager that supports Node.js.
 If you do choose to use a different one (like `npm`) instead, just put them in place of `npm` in the commands. **Just make sure you DO NOT include their lock files in your commits!**

 ### Installation

 After cloning the Repository into your local machine, run the following command into the root folder of the repository:

 ```
-$ npm install
+$ yarn install
 ```

 This will install the Node Package Manager into the repository, required for building and developing the website locally.